 Fortunately, there’s never been a better time to get into playing the electric guitar; you can pick up a good quality guitar amp for under $100/£100, or even plug directly into your Mac/PC or smartphone if you're equipped with the right audio interface.

 Whether you go for electric or acoustic, we’ve prepared a range of the best beginner guitar options that hit the mark in terms of sound, build quality and playability.
-They all clock in at under $500/£500 (some come in well under that figure).
+All of the guitars on our list clock in at under $500/£500 (some come in well under that figure).
 Spend any more than this and you’re into ‘serious guitar’ territory, and you may not appreciate the smaller details that make expensive guitars what they are.

 Thankfully, the quality available at this price point is better than ever – some of these beginner guitars could well be friends for life, so it’s worth making the right choice.